-Bamboo poles of all sizes and woven reed panelling had already started arriving up on the road, and the next day we began the task of lugging everything down the motorcycle track to the clearing and through it and down the rough earth steps Hoagy had cut.
+Bamboo poles of all sizes and woven reed panelling had already started arriving up on the road, and the next day we began the task of lugging everything down the motorcycle track to the clearing and down the rough earth steps Hoagy had cut.
 As usual Hoagy’s back took most of the strain, carrying the big stuff while I staggered around with bundles of thin poles and awkward reed panels.
 His money had enabled most of the construction in the main clearing, the huts, shower block and boxing rings and so on, but more than that, most of the bricks, wood, concrete and steel had found their way down the hill on Hoagy’s back.
 There’s no four-wheeler access on this hillside, though you can get a motorbike half-way down.
 So almost everything has to be carried in by hand.
-Johnnie too had put in some shifts — but Hoagy’s appetite for physical work is huge; he goes into a work-trance and just keeps going.
+Johnnie too had put in some shifts — but Hoagy has an appetite for physical work; he goes into a work-trance and just keeps going.

 Before we’d finished transporting all the wood down the hill, the team of builders moved in — four men and two women.
 There was no plan or blueprint, no tapes or spirit levels, everything cut by eye, custom-built to fit between a ring of rocks and the huge, snaking roots of the trees.
 In three days the bungalow was done.